 - a.
 How do historical trajectories of land change and ecosystem management (legacies) constrain future trajectories?
 (Q1) - b.
 What are the relative influences of human drivers (e.g., population, motives, and rules), and biophysical drivers (e.g., topography, weather, climate) of change in working and urban systems?(Q1) - c.
 How do management decisions of different types vary in their effects on ecosystem structure and function?
-Which produce the greatest harm or benefit to ecosystems and the services they deliver?(Q2, Q3)
+Which produce the greatest harm or benefit to ecosystems and the services they deliver?(02, 03)

 Approach.
 Using the spatially explicit and regionally specific data collected to answer Question 1, comparisons will be made within and among regions.
 For example, to address Q1a, locations with different historical land use and management histories may be compared while controlling for climate, soils, and vegetation.
 Time-series data on human and biophysical conditions will be analyzed to distinguish the relative temporal and spatial importance of drivers within each domain across regions.
-Based upon historical restrictions on future trajectories and the relative importance of drivers, the factorial effect of different management decisions on ecosystem structure and function and the delivery of ecosystem structure and function before and after planned development, will be performed in several regions.
+Based upon historical restrictions on future trajectories and the relative importance of drivers, the factorial effect of different management decisions on ecosystem structure and function and the delivery of ecosystem services will be assessed.
+In addition, opportunistic experiments, such as measurement changes in ecosystem structure and function before and after planned development, will be performed in several regions.